roman-milk/roman-milk.github.io/prof-blackmailed.md

+===

- ****** A Professor Is Blackmailed Ch.
-04 ****** bydawn1958© Both women were silent while their minds raced in entirely different directions.
+Both women were silent while their minds raced in entirely different directions.
 Kerri was unable to think of a solution that would make the woman stop and she reluctantly submitted to the degrading demands.
 She filled with horror when Laura's face came closer until the woman's lips brushed across her cheek, making her feel like a little girl on her first date.

  Kerri knew the mother was going to kiss her.
 She recognized it was time to run and bolt from the place, but her feet were frozen on the floor.
 The hot burning lips traveled across her face, stopping at one ear before leaving a wet trail to the ultimate goal.
 Kerri's eyes shut and the lips found her mouth, which made her heart beat faster with anticipation.